GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
-> ~ *Donald Knuth*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts